system-zero/system-zero/src/data/semantics/Language.md

   # function.

   # A single return that is followed by a semicolon or a new line it breaks
   # execution without returning back a value.
-In this case the
+In this case the value is `null`.
-  # value becomes `null`.

-  func ret1 () return
+  func ret1 return
   println (ret1 ()) # => null

   # A return that is followed by an expression and a semicolon or